zDevelopers/UHPlugin/README.md

     - Shows the number of the episode and the number of alive players/teams.
     - Shows the time left in the current episode.
       ![Scoreboard](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Scoreboard.png)
+    - You can choose what is displayed in the scoreboard, or disable it.
  - The health of the players is displayed in the `Tab` list.
  - **Episodes management**
     - Configurable duration of an episode.